peterhinch/micropython-async/v3/docs/DRIVERS.md

  Optionally maximum and/or minimum limits can be set.
  5. `vmax=None`
  6. `callback=lambda *_ : None` Optional callback function.
 The callback
- receives two args, `v` being the encoder's current value and `fwd` being `True` if the value has incremented of `False` if it decremented.
+ receives two args, `v` being the encoder's current value and `delta` being the signed difference between the current value and the previous one.
 Further args may be appended by the following.
  7. `args=()` An optional tuple of args for the callback.

 Synchronous method:
  * `value` No args.
 Returns an integer being the `Encoder` current value.

+Class variable:
+ * `LATENCY=50` This sets a minumum period (in ms) between callback runs.

 ###### [Contents](./DRIVERS.md#1-contents)